WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-fluentcommunity-in-wordpress-with-paymattic.md

 Before starting the process, you need to connect the FluentCommunity with Paymattic from the FluentCommunity Plugin.

-To learn how to connect FluentCommunity with Paymattic, follow the steps below –

 First, go to **Settings** of **FluentCommunity** from the below-left corner.